 If a suspicious red lesion is identified, a biopsy is the next step.
 This can be done in your dentist's office or an oral surgeon's office using local anesthesia to remove tissue from the area.
 The tissue sample will be sent to a pathology lab for diagnosis, though the results may take several days.
 If the results indicate cancer, you will be referred to specialists for treatment that will include complete removal of the lesion as well as surrounding tissue.
 If the biopsy reveals dysplasia or a precancerous patch, removal or excision may still be recommended, or at the very least, close monitoring and frequent checks of the area will be necessary.

 Oral health is paramount to overall health, and that should include regular dental visits and medical check-ups.
-If you develop sores in your mouth, a product like Colgate® Peroxyl® Mouth Sore Rinse can help soothe them.
+If you develop sores in your mouth, use a product like Colgate Peroxyl Mouth Sore Rinse which is a soothing rinse to help promote the natural healing of minor mouth irritations.
 Your responsibility should be to live a healthy lifestyle in conjunction with preventive care.
 By caring for and examining your mouth, you can detect changes as soon as they occur.
 By not ignoring the "red flag," you will help reduce your chances of developing oral cancer.